• Skip to main content

 Again, it can be helpful to think of a loved one here.
 Would you describe your grandmother, who never had a job but raised four children, as a slacker?
 What about your best friend who has incredible talents but hasn’t been able to find a position that fits her skills?
 There is so much more to them—and to you—than their job status.

 Not convinced?
-Think of John Steinbeck, writer of The Grapes of Wrath, who was unemployed for years until receiving a grant to write guidebooks of major American cities and eventually using his writing skills to become a Nobel laureate.
+Think of John Steinbeck, writer of The Grapes of Wrath, who was unemployed for years until receiving a grant to write guidebooks for major American cities and eventually using his writing skills to become a Nobel laureate.
 Or Susan Boyle, who had no formal position and spent her days caring for her ailing mother when she first auditioned for Britain’s Got Talent and became an overnight sensation.
-Then of course there are people like Steve Jobs, Oprah Winfrey, and J. K. Rowling, who not only experienced unemployment, but were also famously fired from their early jobs.
+Then of course there are people like Steve Jobs, Oprah Winfrey, and J. K. Rowling, who not only experienced unemployment but were also famously fired from their early jobs.

 It all goes to show the smartest, most hard-working people go through job slumps.
 No one would call Oprah a failure just because she faced career challenges early on.
 Who’s to say you can’t be the next Oprah?